shinebayar/commands/README.md

 `git rebase -i [branch_name]` **Interactive rebasing.
 Developer chooses every commit how to rebase**

 `git cherry-pick [hash]` **to apply the changes introduced by some existing commits**

+`git stash push -am "[comment]"` **Use git stash when you want to record the current state of the working directory and the index, but want to go back to a clean working directory.
+The command saves your local modifications away and reverts the working directory to match the HEAD commit. -m ---> message. -a ---> for newly created files**

+`git stash list` **List the stash entries that you currently have**

+`git stash pop` **Remove a single stashed state from the stash list and apply it on top of the current working tree state, i.e., do the inverse operation of git stash push**

+`git stash apply 2` **Like pop, but do not remove the state from the stash list.
+Go to second stash savings by pointing index.
+Can show index from list command**

+`git stash drop 2` **Remove a single stash entry from the list of stash entrie by index.
+In that command index is 2**

+`git stash clear` **Remove all the stash entries**

+`git revert [hash]` **Given one or more existing commits, revert the changes that the related patches introduce, and record some new commits that record them.
+This requires your working tree to be clean**

+`git revert [hash]...[hash]` **to revert commits from hash to hash.
+If there is conflict.
+You can fix the conflict in vscode. then add staging area. then >git revert --continue.
+It creates new comment**